ibm-cloud-docs/vsrx/vsrx-vlan-zone.md

 The VLAN is private and its ID is `1898`.

-We must configure an IP address as well as an address book for each of the three subnets.
+You must configure an IP address and an address book for each of the three subnets.
 Use the following eight commands (in the same order as the ones illustrated in the first example) to configure the VLAN:

 ```sh
 set interfaces reth2 unit 1898 vlan-id 1898